slow-roasted tomatoes

 Kelsey’s Slow-Roasted Tomatoes

-- 1 dozen tomatoes (plum, beefsteak or heirloom), quartered, stems and cores removed*
+- 1 dozen tomatoes (cherry, plum, beefsteak or heirloom), quartered, stems and cores removed*

 - 6 garlic cloves, unpeeled